Mugnano station

 Mugnano is a Naples Metro station that serves Line 11.
 It was opened on 16 July 2005 and serves the municipality of Mugnano di Napoli.

-The previous station is Piscinola Scampia, the next is Giugliano.
+The previous station is Piscinola Scampia, and the next is Giugliano.

 Located at the intersection of Via Nuova Metropolitana and Via Giovanni Verga, in a suburban area of the municipality of Mugnano di Napoli, it is just a few dozen meters from the Circumvallazione Esterna of Naples.
 The station is underground, and its distinctive color is purple.

 The station also features several artistic installations.

 History

 It became operational on July 16, 2005, with the inauguration of the section from Piscinola, the current terminus, to Mugnano.

 Until April 23, 2009, it served as the terminus of the Mugnano-Piscinola section.
 The following day, the subsequent stations up to Aversa Centro were inaugurated.